StoneT2000/BBT-Name-Generator/README.md

 "[Some grouping of names or random 1,2 word summary of the episode or just something realllly random]"

 "[Some convoluted scientific term]"

+And the website randomly slaps together a group of fitting terms into those brackets.

+Example:

+"The [Table] [Polarization]"

+"The [Banana] [Postulate]"

+"The [Status Quo] [Combustion]"

+2 of 3 of which are actual episode names and one is a randomly generated one.